Isabel Pérez Farfante: Career

-Later life

-In 1986 she became Carcinologist Emeritus at the Fisheries Service, before leaving in 1990.
+In 1986, she became Carcinologist Emeritus at the Fisheries Service, before leaving in 1990.
 She had become a research associate at NMNH, working in the Division of Crustacea.
 She retired in 1997, moving to Key Biscayne, Florida.
-Farfante continued participating in the field by assisting with collections at the Rosenstiel School of Marine and Atmospheric Science.
-She died in Florida on August 20, 2009.
+Farfante continued participating in the field by assisting with collections at the Rosenstiel School of Marine, Atmospheric, and Earth Science at the University of Miami.

 Research

 Pérez Farfante researched the systematics of penaeid shrimp.
 However, in the late 1930s and early 1940s, she studied foraminiferans and mollusks.
 For the latter, she studied under Carlos de la Torre Huerta, helping him with his later work.
 In the 1940s, while working at the Museum for Comparative Zoology, Pérez Farfante worked with Henry Bryant Bigelow on his research about lancelets.
 By 1950 she had started focusing on commercial shrimp.
 She discovered large shrimp populations in the Gulf of Batabanó and Isla de la Juventud.